-If you’re a school marketer, you may be wondering what the Analytics 4 announcement is all about.
+If you’re a school marketer, you may be wondering what the Google Analytics 4 announcement is all about.

-What is Google Analytics 4?
+First, What is Google Analytics 4?

-Should schools update to Analytics 4?
+Do schools have to update to Analytics 4?

 If you’re a K-12 school looking for help with Google Analytics, Google Tag Manager, or digital marketing for your enrollment needs, reach out to Enroll Media Group.